 Springer Mountain Loop: hiking the Appalachian Trail & Benton MacKaye Trail

-Hike the Appalachian Trail and Benton MacKaye Trail on the Springer Mountain Loop, exploring multiple view-packed overlooks and a beautiful stream-filled valley.
+Hike the Springer Mountain Loop, following the Appalachian Trail and Benton MacKaye Trail to explore multiple view-packed overlooks and a beautiful stream-filled valley.

-But Springer Mountain ranks high on our lists of favorite Georgia hikes, and for good reason: the southernmost blaze of the Appalachian Trail lies on the Springer summit.
-It’s here, on this mountaintop near Amicalola Falls, that an epic, 2,000+ mile journey begins or ends for thousands of thru-hikers that trek the entire length of the AT every year.
+But Springer Mountain ranks high on our lists of favorite Georgia hikes, and for a good reason: the southernmost blaze of the Appalachian Trail lies on the Springer summit.
+It’s here, on this mountaintop near Amicalola Falls, that an epic, 2,000+ mile adventure begins (or ends) for the thousands of thru-hikers that journey the AT’s entire length.

-Catch beautiful mountaintop views from multiple overlooks on this 4.7-mile loop on the AT and Benton MacKaye Trail, hiking through hardwood forest and crossing through a shady, mossy stream valley.
+Hike this 4.7-mile loop on the AT and Benton MacKaye Trail, catching beautiful mountaintop views from multiple overlooks, hiking through a scenic hardwood forest and crossing through a shady, mossy stream valley.
 Departing the often-crowded Springer Mountain summit, this loop on the Benton MacKaye Trail (BMT) grabs some solitude from a second summit overlook, one that rivals the view from the true Springer Mountain summit.

 The BMT, named after the founder of the Appalachian Trail, also visits a memorial to Benton MacKaye near on Springer Mountain and explores a rhododendron-filled creek valley before looping back to the trailhead.
 It’s a gorgeous hike in any season, but one of our favorite Georgia hikes in winter, when the overlook vistas open to broad and frosty mountaintop views.
 And it’s also especially beautiful in autumn’s beautiful leaf color.